wp-plugins/simple-recaptcha/readme.txt

 = How To Use =

 Step 1.
-Enter your reCAPTCHA keys in Settings > Simple reCAPTCHA.
+Enter your reCAPTCHA keys in `Settings > Simple reCAPTCHA`.

 Step 2.
 Add the reCAPTCHA box to your form:
 `